SatyamSingh8306/RAG_Service/README.md

 Start the backend server:

 cd backend
-uvicorn app.main:app --reload
+uvicorn app.main:app --reload --port 8000

 In a new terminal, start the frontend:

 cd frontend
-streamlit run ui.py
+streamlit run .\frontened\ui.py

 Access the application at http://localhost:8501